kaiko-ai/eva/docs/datasets/lits17.md

 # LiTS17 (Liver Tumor Segmentation Challenge 2017)

 LiTS17 is a liver tumor segmentation benchmark.
 The data and segmentations are provided by various clinical sites around the world.
-The training data set contains 130 CT scans and the test data set 70 CT scans.
+The training data set contains 130 CT scans.

 The segmentation classes are: Background, Liver and Tumor.